There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Recommended modern version of Mack The Knife: Kenny Garrett

-This 1990 entitled African Exchange Student is an early release from alto saxophonist Kenny Garrett around the time he was touring with Miles Davis.
+This 1990 album entitled African Exchange Student is an early release from alto saxophonist Kenny Garrett around the time he was touring with Miles Davis.

 His version of Mack The Knife is a down-tempo swinger showcasing his raw and bluesy yet precise improvisational style.

-23. Cantaloupe Island –
+23. Cantaloupe Island – Herbie Hancock

 Modern version of Cantaloupe Island: Lionel Loueke